Reconstructing the spatial structure of quantum correlations in materials: Quantum correlation functions from neutron scattering

-To test this idea, we use the neutron scattering data reported in Ref. \cite{Scheie2022} for KCuF$_3$; see Methods for details.
+To test this idea, we use the neutron scattering data reported in Ref. \cite{Scheie2022} for KCuF$_3$; see Appendix \ref{app:ExperimentalData} for details.
 This material is an ideal approximation to a system of coupled Heisenberg $S=1/2$ chains \cite{PhysRevLett.111.137205,PhysRevLett.70.4003}

 where ${\bm S}_i$ is a $S=1/2$ spin operator at site $i$; the first sum runs on nearest-neighbor bonds along the chains; and the second on bonds connecting nearest-neighboring chains to form a tetragonal lattice.
 KCuF$_3$ has weak inter-chain coupling $J_{\perp} = -1.6$~meV compared to the in-chain one $J = 34$~meV \cite{PhysRevB.71.134412}, causing weak long-range N\'eel order to appear at a low critical temperature $T_N = 39$~K $\approx 0.1J$.
-Nevertheless, many salient features of the one-dimensional physics (such as fractional excitations at sufficiently high energy \cite{PhysRevLett.111.137205} and entanglement properties \cite{PhysRevB.103.224434}) are preserved to low $T$ in spite of the long-range ordering.
+Nevertheless, many salient features of the one-dimensional physics (such as fractional excitations at sufficiently high energy \cite{PhysRevLett.111.137205}) are preserved to low $T$ in spite of the long-range ordering.